AmadeusITGroup/amadeus-keytool-plugin/readme.md

 Maven interface.
 With that now you have a choice how to run this jar and thus can integrate it into any build.

-## Usage
+## Usage in Maven

-To make use of the plugin, just add some lines to your projct's pom.xml.
+To make use of the plugin, just add some lines to your project's pom.xml.
 Below you see a huge example with many single executions.
 Very likely you will not need them all.